ToastedVegetable/campus-waste-sorting-assistant/README.md

 The default local classifier runs on your machine. **No paid APIs, no cloud calls, and no Claude/OpenAI/LLM tokens are used** by that path — not at startup and not per frame.
-An optional LLM-assisted mode is also included for stronger capture-on-demand classification with Gemini or local Ollama.
+An optional LLM-assisted mode is also included for stronger capture-on-demand classification with Gemini or local Ollama, which uses paid API tokens.

 The program was designed to run on a trash can prototype built in the Ford Motor Company Engineering Design Center on the Northwestern campus.